How to Get Started with Muay Thai in Seattle

 Any reputable gym will offer a free trial class.
 If they don't, that tells you something.
 A trial lets you experience the coaching, the culture, and the facility before spending a dollar.
 Always take the trial before committing.

-Step 2 — Know What to Expect in Your First Month
+Step 2 — Your First Month

 Week 1–2: Everything feels unfamiliar